Outcall

 The motivation: Outcall enforces a security boundary.
 A subsystem that has no integration test on the wire is a subsystem we cannot honestly say works.
 Code coverage by itself is a weak proxy — what matters is that every layer (bridge, DNS, proxy, agent API, dynamic rules) has at least one integration test that exercises the public seam.

-69 unit tests across the workspace, 1 integration test.
+122 unit tests across the workspace, 10 integration test files, 17 E2E scripts.

 outcalld/src/proxy/mod.rs 12 SNI extract, parsers, CRLF